OpenTable is a restaurant reservation platform that allows you to book tables and subsequently pay for your food.

 Since most restaurants did not possess a working internet connection (or even access to electricity at their host stands), OpenTable began offering installation services to those businesses in need.
 These installations were a loss-making business for the young company, oftentimes costing around $5,000 while only bringing in $500 in installation fees.

 As a result, the company was burning through $1.5 million each month.
-Nevertheless, building up a network of restaurants was crucial to build out the necessary supply side of its consumer-facing reservation business.
+Nevertheless, building up a network of restaurants was crucial to ensure it had a sufficiently large number of options in each city.

 The company needed to sign up about 10 percent of the restaurants in any given neighborhood to establish a working network.
 Seeing that their fiercest competitors were starting to use OpenTable, other restaurant owners began signing up for the service as well.